 At the start of every adventure, you select Power cards that you have available for that adventure.
 Set the remaining Power cards aside.
-For your first few adventures, you can use the Power cards listed at the front of the adventure book.
-Once you become familiar with the game, you can choose which Power cards you want to use (see page 14).
+For your first few adventures, you can use the Power cards listed on the back of the adventure book.
+Once you become familiar with the game, you can choose which Power cards you want to use.